How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Renters’ needs and wants: Choose a type of property that appeals to the people currently renting in your preferred area.
 It will also benefit you if a property has desirable features for the target market, such as proximity to public transportation, shopping hubs, and hot spots.

-If you find after your research that the property will be a profitable investment, you’re ready to move forward with the property purchase.
-You have several options for financing your rental property, but you should speak with a mortgage professional to figure out your best course of action.
+If you find that your potential investment will be profitable after all of your research about how to buy beach rental property, you’re ready to move into financing your purchase.
+There are several options for financing a rental property, so make sure you consult a mortgage professional to figure out your best course of action.

 - Conforming loan: This is a popular choice for vacation rentals because the qualification criteria are less stringent than those for a primary residence.
 A credit score of over 680 and a 20% down payment are required.